animlbook/AnIML/book_source/source/intro/index.md

 3\.
 This book is fantastic!
 I wish I read it while I was in college!
 ```

 Learning is a complex process that whole fields of research focus on learning how learning works.
-The research of effective learning was summarized very well in [Make it Stick](https://www.retrievalpractice.org/make-it-stick) by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel (3).
+The research of effective learning was summarized very well in [Make it Stick](https://www.retrievalpractice.org/make-it-stick) by Peter C. Brown, Henry L. Roediger III, and Mark A. McDaniel<sup>3</sup>.

 The book outlines two very popular, but **ineffective**, learning strategies: